 - Handcrafted.
 This low-key design style favors logos and graphics that look like they’ve been drawn by hand.
 This evokes a feeling of authenticity and craftsmanship that works especially well with smaller brands that offer handcrafted products.

 - Modern/Minimalist.
 This design style starts with a bare minimum but offers a lot of room to grow as the business grows.
 It is frequently used by companies trying to establish their brand rather than enhance an existing one.
 Apple has used this style to great effect.
+The minimalistic style can help your company appear more professional.

 Event banner design: fonts and colors

 - Go big.
 One rule of thumb says to increase font size by one inch for every 10 feet in distance.
-Headlines should always be bigger than other copy, which should be kept to a minimum.
+Headlines should always be bigger than other copies, which should be kept to a minimum.

 - Use contrast.
 To grab readers’ attention, the text needs to stand out.
 The traditional approach uses black or grey text on a white ground, which doesn’t rank very high on the excitement meter.
-A good graphic designer can use color to much greater effect.
+A great graphic designer can use color to much greater effect.

 - Use a serif font.
-Serifs are good for banners because they have more style and make each individual letter distinct.
+Serifs are great for event banners because they have more style and make each individual letter distinct.
 They also allow for more white space between each letter, which makes the copy easier to read.
 When it comes to large headlines, the difference between serif and sans-serif becomes less important and is often a matter of personal preference.

 Good banner messaging.